-Action: Start the lesson by telling students that they have been invited to participate in GLOW 2024.
-Explain what GLOW is and what the theme "The Stream" means.
-Ask the students if they know anything about aliens and let them share their ideas.
+Action: Start the lesson by telling the students that they have been invited to participate in GLOW 2024.
+Briefly discuss what GLOW is and what the theme "The Stream" entails.
+Ask the students if they already know something about GLOW and space travel.
+This helps to determine the starting point of the students.